-Believing economic and social justice promote speace, Terry Provance, director of Oikocredit, said the organization promotes investments in microcredit opportunities for people around the globe.
+Believing that economic and social justice will promote peace, Terry Provance, director of Oikocredit, said the organization promotes investments in microcredit opportunities for people around the globe.

-He told of the 34-yearold organization founded by World Council of Churches at several PNC congregations and at the Annual Meeting in April.
+He told about the 34-yearold organization founded by World Council of Churches at several PNC congregations and at the Annual Meeting in April.